douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

     -   Algorithmic Trading: Using AI to make high-frequency trading decisions based on market data analysis.
     -   Fraud Detection: AI systems can detect unusual patterns indicating fraudulent activities.
     -   Credit Scoring: AI algorithms can assess credit risk more accurately.
--   Case Study: JPMorgan Chase\'s COiN platform uses AI for analyzing legal documents and extracting important data, significantly reducing the time and cost associated with these tasks.
+-   Case Study: JPMorgan Chase's COiN platform uses AI for analyzing legal documents and extracting important data, significantly reducing the time and cost associated with these tasks.

 #### AI in Manufacturing